almereyda/awesome-starred/README.md

 - [HauntedThemes/joelma](https://github.com/HauntedThemes/joelma) - Joelma is a feature-rich theme that is likely to impress you with its beautiful design.
 This theme has everything that a professional blog needs.
 Check it out!
 - [HauntedThemes/zvikov](https://github.com/HauntedThemes/zvikov) - A theme that will only show one post at a time.
 If you're a fan of decluttering, know that we've decluttered the sh*t out of this one.
 Specially for you.
 But most importantly - it's FREE!
 - [HauntedThemes/poveglia](https://github.com/HauntedThemes/poveglia) - Poveglia is a carefully crafted, multipurpose, responsive, clean Ghost theme that helps you build a simple yet stunning blog for your business.
 No fuss.
-- [federatedbookkeeping/research](https://github.com/federatedbookkeeping/research) - Research notes about Federated Bookkeeping and related topics
+- [google/docsy](https://github.com/google/docsy) - A set of Hugo doc templates for launching open source content.
 - [victoriadrake/victoriadrake.github.io](https://github.com/victoriadrake/victoriadrake.github.io) - 🌱 Victoria's autonomous self-improving blockchain-fortified AI static website
 - [remotestorage/website](https://github.com/remotestorage/website) - The official remoteStorage website
 - [uwdata/latent-space-cartography](https://github.com/uwdata/latent-space-cartography) - Visual analysis of vector space embeddings